rpryzant/deconfounded-lexicon-induction/README.md

-# Causal selection
+# Causal attribution

-This package has two interfaces:
+This package lets you attribute outcomes to text while controlling for confounding factors.
+It has has two methods:

 (1) **score_vocab**.
 Given text, vocab, outcomes, and confounds, the algorithm scores each word according to how well it explains the outcome, _controlling for confounds_.